Effectful

 class SimpleModel(PyroModule): def forward(self): return pyro.sample("y", dist.Normal(0, 1)) SimpleModelShim = pyro_module_shim(SimpleModel)

-.
-This operator can be nested to compute higher-order gradients.- Args:
+gradoperator helps computing gradients offuncwith respect to the input(s) specified byargnums.
+This operator can be nested to compute higher-order gradients.- Return type:

 - func (Callable): A Python function that takes one or more arguments.